adtzlr/felupe/docs/examples.md

 # Examples

 ## Example 1 - 2d Poisson equation
-The 2d poisson problem is solved with fixed nodes at the boundaries and a unit load.
+The 2d poisson problem $\Delta \bm{u} = - \bm{f}$ is solved with fixed nodes at the boundaries and a unit load.
+In a first step, we create a rectangular mesh, initialize an instance of a linear quad element and the appropriate quadrature.
+A numeric region is created with all three objects.

 ```python
 import numpy as np